cringer5/RingerKeyMembers/README.md

 - ALLMEMBERS
 - Items : Lists all key and members pairs in the entire dictionary.
 - ITEMS
+- Intersection : See what members 2 key lists have in common
+- INTERSECTION KEY1 KEY2

 ### Other Commands
 - KeyExists - Checks to see if a key exists in dictionary.
 If you don't see an error message, it exists.